criteo/consul-templaterb/README.md

         --once                       Do not run the process as a daemon
 ```

+When launched with file arguments ending with .erb, the executable will assume
+the file is a template and will render the corresponding file without the
+`.erb` extension.

+It means that you can call consul-templaterb with *.erb arguments, the shell
+will then substitute all files and render it by removing the .erb extension as
+if the `--template my_file.ext.erb:myfile.ext` was used.

 ### Generate multiple templates

 In the same way as consul-template, consul-templaterb supports multiple templates and executing